wjcheon/Overaly_CT_and_Segmentation_Matlab/Readme.md

 ### Example 1
 <img src = https://github.com/wjcheon/Overaly_CT_and_Segmentation_Matlab/blob/master/Grountruth_Prediction_01.png />
-Fig.1 Geometry of simulation: Cylinderical phamtom and detector

 ### Example 2
 <img src = https://github.com/wjcheon/Overaly_CT_and_Segmentation_Matlab/blob/master/Grountruth_Prediction_02.png />
-Fig.2 Snapshot of simulation when some particles were irradiated to detector.

 date: 2018.03.08
 All rights of this code reserved to **Steven L. Eddins** and **Wonjoong Cheon**